- Notes on sources and an index to each monthly file appears at the end.

 1 May 1902 Tim Coleman, one of the stalwarts of early football trade unionism, joined Arsenal from Northampton.
 He went on to play nearly 200 games for the club.

 1 May 1902: Roderick McEachrane joined Arsenal from West Ham.
-He went on to play 346 games for Arsenal over 14 years.
+He played 346 games for Arsenal over 14 years.

 1 May 1926: Herbert Chapman ended his first season with Arsenal 3 Birmingham 0 and Arsenal an unprecedented 2nd in the league, after just missing relegation one year earlier.
 Jimmy Brain scored two to make it 34 goals in 41 games, beating the previous record of Harry King (26 in 37 games in 1914/5).

-1 May 1937: Last game for Alex James.
+1 May 1937: Last league game for Alex James.
 One of our five greatest players to be sure, and also a forgotten captain.
-During the war he served with the Royal Artillery and then became a journalist before being invited by Arsenal to coach the youth team.
+He did go on the 1937 summer tour, and during the war he served with the Royal Artillery and then became a journalist before being invited by Arsenal to coach the youth team.

 1 May 1943: Arsenal 7 Charlton 1 in the Football League Cup South, wartime final.
 75,000 turned up for the game at Stamford Bridge.